Finding the path to better cancer care together

 8:30 a.m. - 4:30 p.m.

-Our Education and Liaison Nurses work with patients, families, and healthcare providers who may have additional needs along their cancer journey.
+The Education and Liaison Nurse works with patients, families, and healthcare providers who may have additional needs along their cancer journey.

 Patients and family members can talk directly to the nurse about their journey and available resources.
-They can assist healthcare providers in obtaining efficient service for their patients, from the point of suspicion of cancer through treatment, follow up and palliative care.
+They can assist healthcare providers in obtaining trauma-informed, patient-centered and culturally safe services for their patients, from the point of suspicion of cancer through treatment, follow up and palliative care.

 Supporting First Nations People living with cancer and their families.